nupac/nupac/docs/CODING_STANDARDS.md

 ## Open issues when you want to change something in the code

-Unless it's a critical hotfix, try to open issues with the desired change and proper tags, so your ideas can be discussed, contested and/or enhanced.
+Unless it is a critical hotfix, try to open issues with the desired change and proper tags, so your ideas can be discussed, contested and/or enhanced.
 Of course, you could also open a draft PR but you take a risk of wasting time on coding something unwanted.

 ## Check open PRs and issue assignees before starting to work on something

-Rather self-explanatory, don't duplicate someone else's job
+Rather self-explanatory, do not duplicate someone else's job

 ## Do not even think of bypassing the main branch protections

 They exist for certain reasons.
-Don't merge without proper review & CI/CD flow.
+Do not merge without proper review & CI/CD flow.
 Otherwise you risk causing a disaster.

 ## Do not ignore priority tags

 Again, they exist for a certain reason.
-Don't enhance docs with low priority, if there's a critical bugfix needed.
+Do not enhance docs with low priority, if there's a critical bugfix needed.

 ## Coding